sissaschool/xmlschema/doc/testing.rst

 **test_package.py**
     Tests regarding packaging and forgotten development code

 You can run all tests with the script *test_all.py*.
-Finally, the bash script *test_all.sh* runs all tests with all available Python interpreters (2.7 and 3.3+).

 Test files